dasistwas/eu_einvoice/README.md

         - Due date
 - Sales Taxs and Charges
     - The _Charge Type_ "Actual" is used as logistics or service charges.
-    - For _Charge Type_ "On Net Total", the taxable amount is calculated as `tax_amount / rate * 100`, if the rate is available in the tax row or in the corresponding Account.
+    - For _Charge Type_ "On Net Total", the taxable amount is calculated as `tax_amount / rate * 100`, if the rate is available in the tax row or in the corresponding Account [1].
     - The _Charge Type_ "On Item Quantity" is not supported.
 - Total
 - Discount Amount